 Provincial: In order to protect and improve the management of species at risk in B.C., the Province uses legislative tools and outlines high-level strategic actions.
 In 2017, government mandated the enactment of an endangered species law, and this legislation is now under development.

 Local: The Species and Ecosystems at Risk Local Government Working Group, promotes protection of species and ecosystems at risk on municipal, regional and private lands.

 Determine What's at Risk

 A number of factors determine what species and ecosystems are at risk.
+Often "rare" is used interchangeably with "endangered" to describe species or ecosystems that are at risk.
+Rare actually means a species or ecosystem is not found very commonly, which does not necessarily mean that it’s endangered - especially if there are few threats and its state is stable.
 The Conservation Data Centre (CDC) uses a standardized method to determine the status rank for species and ecosystems in B.C.